 National Implementation Evaluation of the Health Profession Opportunity Grants to Serve TANF Recipients and Other Low-Income Individuals, 2012-2016

-The purpose of this project is to conduct a National Implementation Evaluation of the Health Profession Opportunity Grant (HPOG) program focused on TANF recipients and other low-income individuals.
-The evaluation will involve multiple tasks that will assess implementation, systems change, and outcomes and provide valuable information about the operations of these federally funded programs in improving education and employment opportunities for low-income individuals.
+The purpose of this project is to conduct a National Implementation Evaluation of the Health Profession Opportunity Grants (HPOG) Program.
+The evaluation will involve multiple tasks that will assess implementation, systems change, and outcomes and provide valuable information about the operations of these federally funded programs in improving education and employment opportunities for TANF recipients and other low-income individuals.
 This project is also designed to yield information and lessons about operating such programs and the challenges faced and addressed during implementation and throughout the operation of the program.
-This evaluation is an integral component of OPRE's multi‐pronged research and evaluation strategy for HPOG.
+This evaluation is an integral component of OPRE's multi‐pronged research and evaluation portfolio for HPOG.

 For this evaluation, questions of primary interest include: